 - In a mixing bowl of a stand mixer or food processor, combine the dry ingredients for the crust (all-purpose flour, cake flour, sugar, and salt).1 cup (125 grams or 4.4 ounces) all purpose flour, 1 cup (125 grams or 4.4 ounces) cake flour, 2 tablespoons granulated sugar, ¼ teaspoon salt

-- Cut the cream cheese into a few pieces and add it to the dry ingredients, and mix for 10 to 30 seconds or so (food processor shorter, mixer longer) until the cream cheese is broken into small pieces the size of peas.½ cup + 1 tablespoon (128 grams or 4.5 ounces) cream cheese
+- Cut the cream cheese into a few pieces and add it to the dry ingredients, and mix for 10 to 30 seconds or so (food processor shorter, mixer longer).½ cup + 1 tablespoon (128 grams or 4.5 ounces) cream cheese

-- Add the butter and mix or process again.12 tablespoons (170 grams or 6 ounces) unsalted butter, cold, cut into half inch cubes
+- Add the butter and mix or process again until the butter is the size of flattened peas or your thumbnail.12 tablespoons (170 grams or 6 ounces) unsalted butter, cold, cut into half inch cubes

 - Add the cream and vinegar and mix or process only until the mixture clumps together when pressed between your fingers.2 tablespoons heavy cream, 1 tablespoon cider vinegar

-- I find that it is easiest to form the pie crust balls in clean gallon ziplock bags, but you can also do it in plastic wrap.
+- I find that it is easiest to form the pie crust balls in clean gallon ziplock bags, but you can also do it in plastic wrap or metal bowls.
 Divide the mixture into two parts.
 Classic lattice is 2:1 for bottom:top crusts, but I find that this is not enough dough for a lattice or other design and prefer to do a 4:3 ratio.

 - Quickly and gently, mash the dough for the bottom crust until it comes together into a ball.
 I don't want to say knead or you'll do it too roughly.
-Flatten it into a disk and leave it in the refrigerator for at least an hour and ideally overnight.
+Flatten it into a disk, wrap in plastic wrap, and leave it in the refrigerator for at least an hour and ideally overnight.
 Repeat with the top crust.

 - Peel, core, and slice the apples and toss them in a large bowl with the ¼ cup of granulated sugar and lemon juice.6 medium apples, peeled, cored, and sliced one quarter inch thick, ¼ cup (50grams or 1.8 ounces) granulated sugar, 2 tablespoon lemon juice